Nagios Plugins

 Patches

-If you have a bug patch, please supply a unified or context diff against the version you are using.
-For new features, please supply a diff against the Git "master" branch.
+For bug patches, supply a unified or context diff against your version.
+For new features, supply a diff against the Git "master" branch.

-Changes (such as patches) and pull requests should be submitted via the Nagios-Plugins project on GitHub.
+Submit changes and pull requests via the Nagios-Plugins project on GitHub.

-Submission of a patch implies that the submitter acknowledges that they are the author of the code (or have permission from the author to release the code) and agree that the code can be released under the GPL.
-The copyright for the changes will then revert to the Nagios Plugin Development Team - this is required so that any copyright infringements can be investigated quickly without contacting a huge list of copyright holders.
-Credit will always be given for any patches through a THANKS file in the distribution.
+Submission of a patch implies the submitter acknowledges they are the author (or have permission) and agree the code can be released under the GPL.
+Copyright reverts to the Nagios Plugin Development Team.
+Credit is given through a THANKS file.

 Contributed Plugins

-Plugins that have been contributed to the project and distributed with the Nagios Plugin files are held in the contrib/ directory and are not installedby default.
-These plugins are not officially supported by the team.
-The current policy is that these plugins should be owned and maintained by the original contributor, preferably hosted on Nagios Exchange.
+Plugins in the contrib/ directory are not installed by default and not officially supported by the team.
+These should be owned and maintained by the original contributor, preferably hosted on Nagios Exchange.

 New Plugins